netcan/LoveCalendar/README.md

 (flask) $ brew services start postgresql
 ```

-Then create and edit the `app/calendar_settings.cfg`, set the `SQLALCHEMY_DATABASE_URI` field to yours.
+Then create and edit the `app/calendar_settings.cfg` if you want to set own private config, set the `SQLALCHEMY_DATABASE_URI` field to yours.
 I use `development` for the pgsql user name and `lovecalendar` for the database name.

 ```sh
 (flask) $ export CALENDAR_SETTINGS=calendar_settings.cfg